-There have been numerous highlights that stand out for me in 2016.
-This includes our various sporting programs organised by Mr Ali Kourouche, our specialist PDHPE teacher, including a Games & Sports skills program, Gymnastics, Aquatics and Dance; our Athletics and Swimming carnivals; our interfaith program with Mount Sinai College; the Youth Summit at NSW Parliament House; our celebration of Islamic festivals and significant days; our new Scope IT program; interschool debating; our involvement in various ANZAC ceremonies including our annual in-school ANZAC ceremony; incursions and excursions (including our 'BIG DAY OUT' on the Gold Coast, our visit to Melbourne to see the Islamic Museum of Australia, camp and our biennial trip to Canberra to visit our nation's capital), Literacy and Numeracy Week and Harmony Day.
+There have been numerous highlights that stand out for me in 2017.
+This includes our various sporting programs organised by Mr Ali Kourouche, our specialist PDHPE teacher, including a Games & Sports skills program, Gymnastics, Aquatics and Dance; our Athletics and Swimming carnivals; our interfaith program with Mount Sinai College; the Youth Summit at NSW Parliament House; our celebration of Islamic festivals and significant days; our Scope IT program covering coding, electronics, website development and 3D printing; interschool debating with Irfan College and the Australian International Academy; our involvement in various ANZAC ceremonies including our annual in-school ANZAC ceremony; incursions and excursions (including our 'BIG DAY OUT' on the Gold Coast, our visit to Melbourne to see the Islamic Museum of Australia, camp to Myuna Bay, Literacy and Numeracy Week and Harmony Day.

-Again, I was immensely proud to see the school engaged with the wider community including our Egyptian Orphanage Drive and our St George Hospital fundraisers.
-The school also enjoyed a number of projects with other schools from diverse communities and were active in raising funds for numerous charities including the Leukaemia Foundation, the Heart Foundation, the Children's Medical Research Institute, MS Australia, The Kids Cancer Project, Muslim Aid and AusRelief (by building several water wells to provide clean water in remote villages in Cambodia).
+Again, I was immensely proud to see the school engaged with the wider community including our Orphanage Drive.
+The school also enjoyed several projects with other schools from diverse communities and were active in raising funds for numerous charities including the Leukaemia Foundation, the Heart Foundation, the Children's Medical Research Institute, MS Australia, The Kids Cancer Project, Muslim Aid and AusRelief (by building several water wells to provide clean water in remote villages in Cambodia).

-I would like to thank the hard working staff, our incredible Parent Council, students and families of our college community for their ongoing care and tremendous dedication.
+I would like to thank the hard-working staff, our incredible Parent Council, students and families of our college community for their ongoing care and tremendous dedication.
 I'd also like to thank the Board of Directors in supporting my initiatives and for their significant contributions to Arkana College.